METAL HIP REPLACEMENT LAWSUIT

-Hip replacement surgery intendeds to improve a patient’s life by treating problems such as arthritis, pain, and loss of mobility.
-Unfortunately, in recent years, many hip implants have caused serious health complications.
-For example, health complications may involve: pain, infection, and organ failure.
+Hip replacement surgery is intended to improve a patient’s life by treating problems such as arthritis, pain, and loss of mobility.
+Unfortunately, in recent years, many hip implants have caused serious health complications such as pain, infection, and organ failure.
 Furthermore, defective hip replacements may also cause high levels of cobalt/chromium in the bloodstream which can lead to a serious condition known as metallosis or metal poisoning.
-These complications may lead to a second surgery (Hip Replacement Revision Surgery) to correct issues.
-As a result, patients suffering from complications may be eligible to file a metal hip replacement lawsuit and receive compensation.
+These complications may lead to a second surgery (hip replacement revision surgery) to correct issues.

 Metal Hip Replacement Recall